ylab-hi/DeepChopper/README.md

 ## Usage

-We provide a [complete guide](./documentation/tutorial.md) on how to use DeepChopper for nanopore direct-RNA sequencing data.
+We provide a [complete guide](./documentation/tutorial.md) on how to use DeepChopper for NanoPore direct-RNA sequencing data.
+Below is a brief overview of the command-line interface and library usage.

 ### Command-Line Interface

 DeepChopper provides a command-line interface (CLI) for easy access to its features.
 In total, there are three commands: `encode`, `predict`, and `chop`.
 DeepChopper can be used to encode, predict, and chop chimeric reads in direct-RNA sequencing data.

 Firstly, we need to encode the input data using the `encode` command, which will generate a `.parquet` file.